 So you might wonder if the best option for your kids is a miniature horse or a pony.
 So here are some things to consider before your mind

-• Ponies have shorter legs and are stronger
+- Ponies have shorter legs and are stronger

 Since ponies are billed as more robust you might be able to ride them until the age of 12 or even 13.
-A miniature horse, on the other hand, can typically be ridden till the age of 8 or 9 (See more numbers here).
+A miniature horse, on the other hand, can typically be ridden till the age of 8 or 9 (See more numbers here). - Miniature horses are proportioned like a real horse

 Miniature horses, on the other hand, are proportioned more like real horses which mean they have longer legs than a pony.
 So, if you are aiming to teach your kid to ride a real horse, in the long run, it might be a better fit with a miniature horse.
-Simply because the miniature horse basically is a small horse while the pony is built a little differently.
+Simply because the miniature horse basically is a small horse while the pony is built a little differently. - Ponies can be a little stubborn

 Ponies tend to be a little more stubborn than miniature horses and normal horses.
 They behave a little more like a donkey when it comes to will and personality.
 So for the kids, it’s typically a better option to get a miniature horse.
 They are easier to teach and it’s easier for the kid to make it behave as they want to.